HaohanWang/PAR/README.md

 - utility/
     - Other codes needed to run the AlexNet, not part of the contributions of this repository

+### Replication

+- This repository is made for a clear demonstration of our method.
+For replication of the numbers in our paper, please visit: [HaohanWang/PAR_experiments](https://github.com/HaohanWang/PAR_experiments)

 ### Data

 - For the ImageNet-Sketch Data, please visit: [HaohanWang/ImageNet-Sketch](https://github.com/HaohanWang/ImageNet-Sketch)